-Color coordination game with bots: This game’s goal is for every player in a network to select a color different than all of their neighbors as quickly as possible.
-Left group is composed entirely of human players.
-Right group includes three “noisy” nots (depicted in squares).
+Color coordination game with bots: This game’s goal is for every player in a network to select a color different from all of their neighbors’ as quickly as possible.
+The left group is composed entirely of human players.
+The right group includes three “noisy” nots (depicted in squares).
 Red connections indicate when the colors conflict.
-Quicker solutions to the color conflict reflects greater coordination capability of the group.
+Quicker solutions to the color conflict reflect greater coordination capability of the group.

-Evacuation game: during the game, subjects need to make a decision on whether to evacuate from a “disaster” which may or may not strike them.
-To find out the truth, subjects who have not yet evacuated can communicate with neighbors by sending “Safe” signal (turning their node blue) and “Danger” signal (turning their node red).
-Since a randomly-selected subject (the “informant” shown as “i” in the video) is informed in advance whether a disaster will indeed strike or not, subjects can choose a correct action by disseminating the accurate information originating from the informant.
-In the experimental session shown in the video, a disaster will strike in 95 seconds.
+Evacuation game: during the game, subjects need to decide whether to evacuate from a “disaster” that may or may not strike them.
+To find out the truth, subjects who have not yet evacuated can communicate with neighbors by sending “Safe” signals (turning their nodes blue) and “Danger” signals (turning their nodes red).
+Since a randomly selected subject (the “informant” shown as “i” in the video) is informed in advance whether a disaster will indeed strike or not, subjects can choose a correct action by disseminating the accurate information originating from the informant.
+In the experimental session shown in the video, a disaster will strike in 75 seconds.
 Subjects who have evacuated are shown with bold nodes.

 We continue to take on the challenge of unleashing the potential of experiments to examine casualties in complex and entangled social phenomena.
 To study the effect of intelligence assistance on driving coordination, for example, we have developed a novel cyber-physical lab experiment that involves physically instantiated robotic vehicles remotely controlled by online participants.
 This model system offers advantages over having people interact solely in a virtual environment – by providing a physical instantiation of the challenges faced and by enhancing the verisimilitude of the collective action dilemmas.